danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 I was inspired to write this post after listening to a Software Engineering Radio podcast with guest Jon Smart on the subject of [Patterns and Anti-Patterns for Successful Software Delivery](https://www.se-radio.net/2022/12/episode-543-jon-smart-on-patterns-and-anti-patterns-for-successful-software-delivery-in-enterprises/).
 He discusses why "Agile Transformation" is an anti-pattern, the importance of focusing on outcomes rather than outputs, and avoiding one-size-fits-all solutions.
 He says the goal shouldn't be to "do agile", but rather introduces a new language of better (quality), sooner (time to value), safer (agile not fragile), and happier (customers, colleagues, citizens, clients).

-Listening to this podcast made me reflect on my 20 years experience of software development on various project and product teams across different sized companies and industries in terms of what practices have made some teams more effective than others.
+Listening to this podcast made me reflect on my many years experience of software development on various project and product teams across different sized companies and industries in terms of what practices have made some teams more effective than others.
 In this post, I'll share practices I've experienced that have made teams effective.

 ## Definition